Small Business Human Resources Blog

 What Should Employers Do?

-Provide education and training to all employees regarding
+Provide education and training to all employees regarding domestic violence

-Develop a policy that specifically addresses
+Develop a policy that specifically addresses domestic violence

-Allow victims of to take time off from work to appear in court, seek legal assistance and get help to insure their safety.
+Allow victims of domestic violence to take time off from work to appear in court, seek legal assistance and get help to insure their safety.
 Note: Many states have laws mandating that employers allow victims time off to attend court proceedings.
 Check the law for your state.

 Assist victims in obtaining restraining/protection orders